Oldbury, West Midlands: Notable people

 The Sadlers rose to become an eminent family in Oldbury during the nineteenth century.
-Notable figures included John Sadler (1820-1910) ('the Grand Old Man of Oldbury') and Sir Samuel Alexander Sadler.
+Notable figures included John Sadler (1820–1910) ('the Grand Old Man of Oldbury') and Sir Samuel Alexander Sadler.

 Joseph Willott, Jr., member of the Wisconsin State Assembly, was born in Oldbury in 1855.

-Writers and academics
+Cornelius Whitehouse (1795–1883) inventor of lap-welded wrought iron tube was born in Oldbury.

 Mick Aston, archaeologist and star of the TV programme Time Team, was born in Oldbury and attended Oldbury Grammar School.

-Visual arts

 Martin Elliott (1946–2010), the photographer best known for the iconic poster "Tennis Girl", was born in Oldbury and attended Oldbury Grammar School.

-Performing arts

 Oldbury is the birthplace of Sir John Frederick Bridge, who was a famous organist, composer and author.
 He was known as "Westminster Bridge" because of his long stint as organist at Westminster Abbey (1882–1919).
 He composed special music for Queen Victoria's Jubilee and King Edward VII's coronation, in addition to other choral, instrumental and organ music.
 His brother Joseph Cox Bridge was also an organist, composer and author, becoming well known for his recorder compositions.

 Jack Judge (1872–1938), the songwriter and music-hall entertainer best remembered for writing the song "It's a Long Way to Tipperary", was born in Oldbury.
 Jack Judge House, built in 2010 on Halesowen Street, housed Oldbury library until 2021 and is home to the Black Country Coroner's Court.

 In his early years, the comedian Frank Skinner lived in Oldbury at 181 Bristnall Hall Road.
 He attended Moat Farm Infants School, St Hubert's Roman Catholic Junior School and Oldbury Technical School, and has been a TV comedian since the late 1980s.

-Sports and games

 Jodie Stimpson, the British triathlete was born in Oldbury in 1989 and attended Warley High School.
 She won Gold in the Individual and Team Relay Triathlon at the Glasgow Commonwealth Games in 2014.
-The boxer Pat Cowdell, who achieved stardom during the 1970s and 1980s, was born in nearby Smethwick and lives in Oldbury.
-Dr Frank Barney Gorton Stableford, the inventor of the world famous eponymous golf scoring system was born in Oldbury in 1870.